 Athletic facilities at schools vary widely.
 Some schools have brand new, state of the art facilities that would put moderate size colleges to shame with their new Olympic size swimming pools, four gyms, and three game fields.
 However, schools in more urban locations do not usually enjoy the same luxury of space as the more suburban schools.
 Finally, schools with older or less accommodating often are actively fundraising to build or expand their offerings.

 The high schools profiled here generally compete in the following three leagues:

-Conversely, private schools in Houston currently average nearly $18,000 a year, regardless of grade level and increasing approximately 5% per annum.
+Conversely, private schools in Houston currently average over $22,000 a year, regardless of grade level and increasing approximately 5% per annum.
 Private school tuition is not generally tax deductible.
 At these rates, over twelve years, private school tuition will set a family back at least $250,000 per child.

 Conversely, critics argue that most teachers are not adept at teaching to a specific gender and that many students don’t learn according to gender stereotypes.